awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-customdataidentifier.md

 # AWS::Macie::CustomDataIdentifier<a name="aws-resource-macie-customdataidentifier"></a>

 The `AWS::Macie::CustomDataIdentifier` resource is a set of criteria that you define to detect sensitive data in one or more data sources\.
-Each identifier specifies a regular expression \(regex\) that defines a text pattern to match in the data\.
+Each identifier specifies a regular expression \(*regex*\) that defines a text pattern to match in the data\.
 It can also specify character sequences, such as words and phrases, and a proximity rule that refine the analysis of a data source\.
-By using custom data identifiers, you can tailor your analysis to meet your organization's specific needs, and supplement the built\-in data identifiers that Amazon Macie provides\.
+By using custom data identifiers, you can tailor your analysis to meet your organization's specific needs, and supplement the built\-in, managed data identifiers that Amazon Macie provides\.

 A `Session` must exist for the account before you can create a `CustomDataIdentifier`\.
 Use a [DependsOn attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html) to ensure that the `Session` is created before the other resources\.
 For example, `"DependsOn: Session"`\.